armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 ```

 The minimum version needed to extract is recorded *per file* and inside a ZIP
-file these can be different for each file.
+file these can be (and frequently are) different for each individual entry.
 A small example to illustrate:

 ```
 $ mkdir test